Security engineering

 01 Security-first architecture

-Service boundaries, access models, and evidence paths are defined before production scope expands.
-Security architecture compatible with ENS-oriented assessment work—designed for environments where traceability and governance are architectural primitives.
+Service boundaries, access models, and evidence paths are defined before production scope expands—compatible with ENS-oriented assessment discussions, not retrofitted controls.

 -